Understanding Betrayal Trauma: A Journey to Healing

 Confusion and self-doubt questioning your worth and decisions.

 These feelings can come in waves, sometimes overwhelming you and other times leaving you numb.
-It’s important to acknowledge these emotions without judgment.
-Your feelings are valid and part of the healing process.
+It’s important to acknowledge these emotions without self judgment.
+Your feelings are valid and working through them is part of the healing process.

 What Sherlocking Means and How It Can Keep You Safe